gigantocypris/torchBragg/NOTES.md

 ## hopper (stage 1):

-using indexed and refined shoeboxes, saves the data and simulation of the data in the pkl file
+using indexed and refined shoeboxes, saves the data and values to simulate the data in the pkl file

 ### Forward Simulation